 The SBA is here to help, with resources both online and in communities from coast to coast.

-During National Small Business Week, as we celebrate the 28 million small businesses that drive our nation’s economy, we also showcase the resources and services the SBA provides to entrepreneurs at every stage, whether they are starting up, expanding or getting through a tough time.
+During National Small Business Week, as we celebrate the 28 million small businesses that drive our nation’s economy, we also showcase the resources and services the SBA provides to entrepreneurs at every stage.
+Whether they are starting up, expanding or getting through a tough time.

 The SBA has 68 district offices and an extensive network of resource partners across America, including Puerto Rico, the U.S. Virgin Islands, and Guam.
 The experienced professionals staffing these offices offer a core group of services that we call the “three Cs and a D” – capital access, counseling, contracts, and disaster assistance.

-Many entrepreneurs need capital to start or expand their small business, combining what they have with other sources of financing.
+Many entrepreneurs need capital to start or expand their small business.
+This includes combining what they have with other sources of financing.
 While the SBA doesn't loan money directly to small business owners, it helps facilitate loans with a guaranty that a certain portion will be repaid.
 We offer counseling on starting, scaling and succeeding in business, from how to draft a business plan to how to export your product overseas.
 And we train small businesses on how to compete for government contracts, especially those set aside exclusively for small business owners.
 Finally, SBA provides a helping hand to small businesses recovering from disasters.

 As I think back on my own story as a small business owner, I wonder how much easier things might have been if we’d been aware of the many valuable services SBA provides.
-My hope is that as more people learn about the SBA, they will have the confidence, skills and resources they need to succeed as small business owners, and we can continue to revitalize a spirit of entrepreneurship in our country.
+My hope is that as more people learn about the SBA, they will have the confidence, skills and resources they need to succeed as small business owners.
+Then we can continue to revitalize a spirit of entrepreneurship in our country.

 There’s room for far more success stories in our library.